pingcap/docs-cn/FAQ.md

 #### Can I use other Key-Value storage engines with TiDB?

 Yes.
-Besides TiKV, TiDB supports many popular standalone storage engines, such as GolevelDB and BoltDB.
+TiKV and TiDB supports many popular standalone storage engines, such as GolevelDB and BoltDB.
 If the storage engine is a KV engine that supports transactions and it provides a client that meets the interface requirement of TiDB, then it can connect to TiDB.

 #### What's the recommended solution for the deployment of three geo-distributed data centers?